OGalOz/NewYPL/README.md

     the paths to the genome's GFF files, similar to above with the library being related to the library in the first array.
     Make sure all input files are readable.

-Other info:
-    The file nHits2Loc2Count in the BC_... directory contains important info.